 Quality forages are too valuable a resource to waste.
 A three metre deep silage clamp containing 1800 tonnes of forage worth £50,000 can be covered by one load of tyre sidewalls, which written off over 15 years would cost less than £50 per year.

 RWN Lorry Tyre Sidewalls or TYre Rings are an effective solution to top waste on a wide range of forages and moist feeds including grass silage, wholecrop cereals, crimped cereals, forage maize and moist feeds.

 Still got questions and want to know more?
 Check out our Tyre Walls Frequently Asked Questions page.

 BETTER SILAGE, REDUCED FEED COSTS, MORE MILK AND LESS HASSLE

 Cornwall, 2013 "Best thing we've ever used.
 The staff are all laughing and joking when they are sheeting up.
 Unheard of when we used tyres.
 And you cover such a lot of ground so quickly.
-Used with Silostop Orange Film and Nets, no waste on the top at all"
+Used with Oxygen Barrier Film and Protective Silage Covers, no waste on the top at all"

 A Cheaper and More Effective Clamp Sealing System

 For advice on making better silage, reducing waste and cutting feed costs check our Silage FAQ page or for prices and availability of Oxygen Barrier Film, Gravel Bags, Protective Silage Nets and Lorry Tyre Sidewalls contact Richard Webster.